Are Credit Cards Always Bad News?

 My Experience with credit cards so far

-So far, my two credit card experiences are the no-rewards Capital One card and the Barclay’s Wyndham Rewards Visa card.
+So far, my two credit card experiences have been with the no-rewards Capital One card and the Barclay’s Wyndham Rewards Visa card.

-Capital One’s app is very easy to use, and they make it easy to pay off the full amount every single month with just the tap of a finger.
+Capital One’s app is straightforward to use, and they make it easy to pay off the full amount every single month with just the tap of a finger.
 Something I took for granted until I got my second card.

-Barclay’s app is similar to Capital One with an exception: They really don’t want you to pay the full bill.
+Barclay’s app is similar to Capital One, with an exception: They really don’t want you to pay the full bill.
 Like, really, really.
-And I get it – they make their money off of people paying interest on their debt.
-Credit cards aren’t evil, but maybe credit card companies are just a little bit
+And I understand – they make their money by charging interest on people’s debt.
+Credit cards aren’t evil, but maybe credit card companies are just a little bit.

 Anyway, you can look at the full amount owed, tap over to “pay bill,” select “custom payment,” and then enter the full amount (which I’ve already forgotten, so I have to go back and look again), so it’s not a huge deal, it’s just not easy like it is with Capital One.

 Are the points worth a lot?
 Not really.
-It takes several thousand points for a free hotel stay or about 1,500 for a greatly reduced hotel stay, which is what I usually do.
-So far, I’ve averaged earning just over a thousand points each month using it for as many household expenses as I can (it’s specifically against the terms of use to use it for business expenses).
+It takes several thousand points for a free hotel stay or about 1,500 for a significantly reduced hotel stay, which is what I usually do.
+So far, I’ve averaged earning just over a thousand points each month by using it for as many household expenses as possible (it’s specifically against the terms of use to use it for business expenses).

 Set Yourself Up for Credit Card Success